DRAGON: Distributional Rewards Optimize Diffusion Generative Models

-Optimizing general rewards like $\rdis$ that evaluate distributions of generations is more delicate as we need to disentangle each element's contribution.
+Optimizing general non-decomposable rewards like $\rdis$ that evaluate distributions of generations is more delicate as we need to disentangle each element's contribution.
+Exactly attributing each element's contribution is combinatorially expensive and impractical to do at training time for each batch.
 To this end, we propose \Cref{alg:greedy}, a greedy algorithm.
 We initialize the positive/negative demonstration sets $(\gDp{0}, \gDn{0})$ with the higher/lower reward batch between $\gD_1$ and $\gD_2$.
 Next, we iteratively improve $\gD_+$ through a swapping procedure.
 First, we tentatively swap a generation in $\gDp{0}$ with one in $\gDn{0}$ to form updated sets $\gDpu{0}$ and $\gDnu{0}$.
 Then, if $\gDpu{0}$ improves the reward over $\gDp{0}$, then accept the swap and set $(\gDp{1}, \gDn{1})$ to $(\gDpu{0}, \gDnu{0})$.
 Otherwise, reject the swap and set $(\gDp{1}, \gDn{1})$ to $(\gDp{0}, \gDn{0})$.
 Repeating these steps, we obtain $(\gDp{i}, \gDn{i})$ for $i = 0, 1, \ldots$.
 When stopping conditions are met, we take the latest $(\gDp{i}, \gDn{i})$ as the final $(\gD_+, \gD_-)$ pair.

+For simplicity, we maintain equal sizes for $\gD_1$, $\gD_2$, $\gD_+$, and $\gD_-$ and define the stopping condition as a complete pass over $\gD_1$ and $\gD_2$.
+Because $\gD_1$ and $\gD_2$ are random roll-outs during training, we do not further randomize and swap the $i^{\text{th}}$ pair at the $i^{\text{th}}$ iteration.
 Each step of \Cref{alg:greedy} is guaranteed to improve or maintain $\gD_+$'s reward.
-We maintain equal sizes for $\gD_1$, $\gD_2$, $\gD_+$, and $\gD_-$ and define the stopping condition as one complete pass over $\gD_1$ and $\gD_2$.
 When the loss function (to be discussed in \Cref{sec:optimization}) requires paired demonstrations, we use the same conditioning but different random seeds to generate $\gD_1$ and $\gD_2$.
-Subsequent swaps are also performed with same-conditioning pairs, ensuring that elements in $\gD_+$ and $\gD_-$ are paired to provide direct contrast.
+Subsequent swaps are also performed with same-conditioning pairs, ensuring paired elements in $\gD_+$ and $\gD_-$ to provide direct contrast.

 For multi-GPU training parallelization, we broadcast all generations to each GPU and then only swap the indices originally present on each GPU.
 As a result, the initial sets $(\gDp{0}, \gDn{0})$ are identical across GPUs, but subsequent $(\gDp{i}, \gDn{i})$ may differ from different swapping indices.
 Even still, the copy of $\gD_+$ per GPU is guaranteed to be as good as both $\gD_1$ and $\gD_2$.
 The pseudocode in \Cref{sec:code_snippets} includes this parallelization.